Be sure to watch the video above all the way through FIRST and then read the article below to the end. Take your time.

 Ask questions, share some interesting things that have happened to you.

-Think of funny things you saw or of which you were a part.
+Think of funny things you saw or were involved in.

 Think of interesting news stories or new things you are doing (hobbies, classes.
 Etc.).